openedv/ATK-DNESP32S3-Board/2_examples/3_MicroPython/2_communication_routines/05_BLE/README.md

 - LED - IO1

-- LCD - ALIENTEK 1.3 or 2.4 inch screen
-  - CS - IO21
-  - SCK - IO12
-  - SDA - IO11
-  - DC - IO40(jumper cap connection)
-  - PWR - XL9555_P13
-  - RST - XL9555_P12

-- XL9555
-  - IIC_SCL - IO42
-  - IIC_SDA - IO41
-  - IIC_INT - IO0(jumper cap connection)

-The WiFi is an internal peripheral, so there is no corresponding connection schematic diagram.
+The BLE is an internal peripheral, so there is no corresponding connection schematic diagram.

 ### 3 Running